 Health spending accounts are great for employers because they can set the health spending amount.
 Employees in turn are able to choose where to spend their money.
 Be sure to read our article What Can a Flexible Benefits Plan Offer Your Employees?

-Many companies transitioning between traditional and custom benefits plans ask this question, “What happens in the case of serious, costly medical issues or emergencies?”
+Many companies transitioning between traditional and custom benefit plans ask this question, “What happens in the case of serious, costly medical issues or emergencies?”

 Employees can often anticipate their needs for eyeglasses or prescription medications for the year, but what happens if there is an unexpected medical expense that exceeds their health spending account?

 One solution is to keep a basic traditional plan and have a health spending account as an “add-on” for employees.
-Many employers are choosing to pair the custom benefits plan with a catastrophic covered or pooled plan.
+Many employers are choosing to pair the custom benefit plans with a catastrophic covered or pooled plan.
 This ensures that employees are covered for more eventualities.

 2. Check Out Administrative-Services Only (ASO) Plans

-If your main reason for switching to a customized benefits plan is cost savings, you may want to consider an ASO Plan.
+If your main reason for switching to custom benefit plans is cost savings, you may want to consider an ASO Plan.